Australian Art Union lottery history: growth, regulation & licensed operators 2026

 Are Art Union lottery winnings taxed in Australia?

-No. Prize money from Art Union lotteries is tax-free under federal law.
-The ATO explicitly exempts gambling winnings from income tax.
-However, if you sell the prize home later, you may owe capital gains tax on any appreciation in value.
-Secondary taxes like stamp duty apply when you take ownership.
+No. Prize money is tax-free under federal law.
+The ATO does not tax gambling wins.
+But if you sell the house later, you may owe capital gains tax.
+Stamp duty applies when you take ownership.

 Can interstate residents buy tickets to Queensland prize home draws?